Tigers vs. White Sox Player Props Betting Odds

 MLB Props Today: Chicago White Sox

-- The White Sox will hand the ball to Lucas Giolito (3-3) for his 11th start of the season.
+- The White Sox will send Lance Lynn (3-5) to the mound for his 11th start this season.

 |Opponent